-The installer is designed to be easy to use without constant reference to documentation.
+The installer is designed to be easy to use without the need to refer to documentation.
+However, this reference guide provides more information for each of the screens of the installer.

 Language selection

 This screen selects the language for the installer and the default language for the installed system.